pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/create-environment.md

 Environment created.
 ```

-You can validate that your environment was created by running the `esc env ls` which will list all of the environments that you have access to.
+You can validate that your environment was created by running the `esc env ls` command which will list all of the environments that you have access to.

 ```bash
 $ esc env ls